March 28, 20265 min read

 Whisperer is an offline dictation app for Mac.
-You hold a key, speak, release, and text appears in whatever field is focused.
-No cloud, no account, no subscription.
+Hold a key, talk, release, and your words show up wherever your cursor is.
+No account, no cloud, no monthly fee.

 Ready to try voice dictation on your Mac?